Find Affordable College Courses

 $4,276 Average Tuition & Fees

-Read full report on Nursing at South Plains College
+Full Nursing at South Plains College Report

 $4,010 Average Tuition & Fees

-Alvin Community College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #9 on the list.
-Located in the large suburb of Alvin, Alvin is a public college with a small student population.
+Alvin Community College ranked #9 on this year’s Best Value Nursing Schools in the Southwest Region list.
+Located in the suburb of Alvin, Alvin is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at Alvin are $4,010 per year.
+Alvin undergraduate students pay an average of $4,010 in tuition and fees each year.
 On average, nursing graduates from Alvin take out $15,511 in student loans while working on their degree.

 Read More…